chef/chef-web-docs/themes/docs-new/layouts/shortcodes/chef_client_run.md

 </tr>
 <tr>
 <td><p><strong>Update the node object, process exception and report handlers</strong></p></td>
-<td><p>When all of the actions identified by resources in the resource collection have been done and Chef Infra Client finishes successfully, then Chef Infra Client updates the node object on the Chef Infra Server with the node object built during a Chef Infra Client run.
+<td><p>When all the actions identified by resources in the resource collection have been done and Chef Infra Client finishes successfully, then Chef Infra Client updates the node object on the Chef Infra Server with the node object built during a Chef Infra Client run.
 (This node object will be pulled down by Chef Infra Client during the next Chef Infra Client run.)
 This makes the node object (and the data in the node object) available for search.</p>
 <p>Chef Infra Client always checks the resource collection for the presence of exception and report handlers.
 If any are present, each one is processed appropriately.</p></td>
 </tr>
 <tr>
 <td><strong>Get, run Chef InSpec Compliance Profiles</strong></td>
 <td>After the Chef Infra Client run finishes, it begins the Compliance Phase, which is a Chef InSpec run within the Chef Infra Client.
 Chef InSpec retrieves tests from either a legacy audit cookbook or a current InSpec profile.</td>
 </tr>
 <tr>
 <td><strong>Send or Save Compliance Report </strong></td>
-<td>When all of the InSpec tests finish running, Chef InSpec checks the reporting handlers defined in the legacy audit cookbook or in a current InSpec profile and processes them appropriately.</td>
+<td>When all the InSpec tests finish running, Chef InSpec checks the reporting handlers defined in the legacy audit cookbook or in a current InSpec profile and processes them appropriately.</td>
 </tr>
 <tr>
 <td><strong>Stop, wait for the next run</strong></td>